XRPLF/xrpl.js/docs/index.md

 Name | Type | Description
 ---- | ---- | -----------
-id | [transactionHash](#transaction-id) | A hash of a transaction used to identify the transaction, represented in hexadecimal. options | object | *Optional* Options to limit the ledger versions to search and/or to include raw transaction data.
+id | [transactionHash](#transaction-id) | A hash of a transaction used to identify the transaction, represented in hexadecimal. options | object | *Optional* Options to limit the ledger versions to search or include raw transaction data.
 *options.* includeRawTransaction | object | *Optional* Include raw transaction data.
 For advanced users; exercise caution when interpreting this data.
 *options.* maxLedgerVersion | integer | *Optional* The highest ledger version to search.
 This must be an integer greater than 0, or one of the following strings: 'validated', 'closed', 'current'.
 *options.* maxLedgerVersion | string | *Optional* The highest ledger version to search.
 This must be an integer greater than 0, or one of the following strings: 'validated', 'closed', 'current'.